 A very important performance indicator that everyone that I talked to shared, was shorter mean-time-to-detection.
 I heard stories of dwell times that went from days or even weeks, [00:23:00] and in one case, multiple months, down to just a few minutes.
 We talked about what it meant in terms of their security team, how it shifted from, I have to maintain this system and hunt down the risk, to the point now where they're more proactive.

 We talked about how it allowed the security teams to be the more strategic.
-I heard stories of how security and the business groups are coming closer together, because now the [00:23:30] security team wasn't hunting things down, they were listening to what the business goals were, the organization, in figuring out how they can better align to support that.
+I heard stories of how security and the business groups are coming closer together, because now the [00:23:30] security team wasn't hunting things down, they were listening to what the business goals were, the organisation, in figuring out how they can better align to support that.

 We talked specifically, fewer false positives was a major benefit.
 Many shared stories about silencing the noise.
 If you look at the millions of events, they're are passed on to the SIEMs that are broken down to the 10s of 1000s of potential risks, [00:24:00] that with Trend Micro Vision One, were boiled down to the very few the single digit numbers that were the true risks to spend time evaluating and to remedy.